Generalized Global Symmetries of $T[M]$ Theories: Part II: Symmetry in compactifications

 where ${\cal O}_i$ is supported on submanifold $\gamma_i$.
-If we compactify on an internal manifold such that $\gamma_i=1$ for all $i$, then the fusion outcome becomes the identity operator (with suitable normalization factor), and thus the fusion becomes invertible after compactification.
+If we compactify on an internal manifold such that $\gamma_i=0$ is trivial in cohomology for all $i$ except for one, the fusion becomes invertible after compactification.
+In particular, if we fuse a symmetry operator with its orientation reversal dual, when the fusion outcome only has contribution from all $\gamma_i=0$, i.e. the identity operator (with suitable normalization factor), the symmetry becomes invertible.

 \paragraph{Example: compactification of Maxwell theory.}